 News

-- Congratulations to Peter's UofT student Ben Gillingham-Murray, who after placing first in his class at the Toronto Kiwanis Music Festival, was nominated to proceed to the Ontario Provincial Finals in early June, where he again placed first.
-Bravissimo Ben!
+- Congratulations to Peter's UofT student Ben Gillingham-Murray who again won both his classes at the Toronto Kiwanis Music Festival, and was again invited to perform at the Provincial Finals competition in the summer, where he won his class last year